Skip to Content

 One of the most unique ways (and my personal favorite option) is to join this 3-hour kayaking tour to Cathedral Cove.
 It is the only kayaking company that can land at Cathedral Cove, so it’s a very popular option with tourists.

 On the way to the Cove, you will get the chance to explore sea caves and see wildlife like dolphins and even whales if you’re lucky.
 The best thing about this tour is that you will be served hot drinks and cookies at Cathedral Cove when you land!
-You can rent your own kayak and do it yourself, but this is only recommended for experienced kayakers.
+You’ll be led by a local guide who knows the area impressively well, so you and your group of 8 will learn a ton and stay safe the entire journey.
+This tour is $169 NZD and can be booked in advance here!

 Boat to Cathedral Cove: